 7.3 Development of a GCW Communication Strategy

-7.3.1 GSG recognized that GCW needs to develop, as a matter of priority, a communication strategy to serve as a the basis for engagement outside the traditional WMO base, as well as an internal communication strategy to support the primary WMO audience, the NMHSs, and to engage with other WMO commissions, Regional Associations and programs.
+7.3.1 GSG recognized that GCW needs to develop, as a matter of priority, a communication strategy to serve as the basis for engagement outside the traditional WMO base, as well as an internal communication strategy to support the primary WMO audience, the NMHSs, and to engage with other WMO commissions, Regional Associations and programs.

 7.3.2 The communication strategy needs to identify the GCW audience, goals, and draw the boundaries, i.e. what will not be done.
-H Landuit strongly recommended that GCW takes additional steps to present the benefits that it brings to the community, to ensure the recognition and to engage more users.
+H Lantuit strongly recommended that GCW takes additional steps to present the benefits that it brings to the community, to ensure the recognition and to engage more users.
 He recommended as a strategy, the release of a range of products at the same time to show the value of the dataset.
 He also recommended that GCW measures its impact using analytics to track access to its website.

 The partners attending the GSG meeting recommended that, overall, GCW must do a better job articulating its identify and promote its contributions.

-7.3.3 J Baeseman recommended that the strategy defines clearly who is the target audience, and most importantly who is not the audience, and GCW should use professional for this.
-B Goodison remarked that the first audience are the WMO members, and that GCW needs to make them aware of issues and where they could improve their services, including data availability, quality.
+7.3.3 J Baeseman recommended that the strategy defines clearly who is the target audience, and most importantly who is not the audience, and GCW should use a professional for this.
+B Goodison remarked that the first audience is the WMO members, and that GCW needs to make them aware of issues and where they could improve their services, including data availability, quality.

 7.3.4 S Barrell recommended that GCW uses the WIGOS communication plan as an example, and develops its own communication plan with WMO resources focusing on audience, messages, and target products.[action]